opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 **_Whether the false statement is calculated to cause pecuniary damage_**

 236    I now turn to the question of whether the FDA Letter was calculated to cause pecuniary damage to the Plaintiffs.
-The phrase “calculated to” in s 6(1)(a) of the Defamation Act means “likely to produce the result”: _Low Tuck Kwong v Sukamto Sia_ [2014] 1 SLR 639 at [112].
+The phrase “calculated to” in s 6(1)(a) of the Defamation Act means “likely to produce the result”: _Low Tuck Kwong v Sukamto Sia_ <span class="citation">[2014] 1 SLR 639</span> at [112].

 237    In my view, the FDA Letter is likely to cause pecuniary damage to the Plaintiffs as it alleges that the First Plaintiff’s promotional materials are misleading.
 It is likely to cause some readers to stop buying or asking for the Plaintiffs’ products, both because of concerns about the risks of using the Latisse Product specifically, and about the candour of the First Plaintiff’s advertising and risk disclosure generally.
 Mr Poh, the Defendant’s witness and a former drug dispenser, agreed that he